roshna-grg/Beans-Stock-Management/README.md

 # 🫘 Beans Stock Management System

-A web-based stock management application developed as part of the **CS6004NP - Application Development** group coursework for the Bachelor's degree in IT.
+A web-based stock management application developed as part of the group coursework for the Bachelor's degree in IT.

 ## Technologies Used
 - **Frontend**: ASP.NET Web Forms